Converting – Refining – Toll converting

 Film with PCR content

-Recycled film with post-consumer recycled content – environmentally friendly through recycling.
+Recycled film with post-consumer recycled content – ecological through recycling.

 Release film